 For emergencies, you’re better off avoiding the plastic and depending on your savings instead.

 4. Consider opening a savings account

 The ideal emergency fund lets you see your money grow AND get access to it quickly and easily, in which case your best bet could be a tax-free savings account or a high-interest savings account.
 Your choice might depend on which is more important to you: potential growth or ease of access.

 With a tax-free savings account (TFSA), you can grow your money with various kinds of investments, including bonds, stocks, mutual funds and exchange-traded funds – not just cash.
 Your investment return could potentially be in the high single- or even the low double-digits, if your investments perform well.
 Or you could lose money, if they don’t.
-Just keep an eye on your contribution limit, which currently stands at $5,500 per year, in addition to whatever you had withdrawn from your TFSA in an earlier year and are now re-contributing.
+Just keep an eye on your contribution limit, which currently stands at $5,500 per year (and rises to $6,000 per year in 2019), in addition to whatever you had withdrawn from your TFSA in an earlier year and are now re-contributing.
 Unlike RRSP contributions, your TFSA contributions aren’t tax deductible.
 But because you’ve already paid income tax on the money you put in your TFSA, you won’t have to pay tax when you take it out.
 And any investment income you earn won’t be taxed – not even when you take the money out of your TFSA.

 While a TFSA offers tax-free growth, the restrictions on the investments you hold in it might mean it will take a few days to withdraw your money.
 This could be highly inconvenient if the rain is pouring through the hole in your roof in the meantime, or your car has broken down hundreds of miles from home.